Rural Practice Programs

 Rural General Practitioner Anaesthesia Locum Program

-The Rural General Practitioner Anaesthesia Locum Programs supports and enables rural GPs with enhanced anaesthesia skills (GPAs) to have periods of leave from their practices for continuing medical education, vacation and health needs.
+The Rural General Practitioner Anaesthesia Locum Program supports and enables rural GPs with enhanced anaesthesia skills to have periods of leave from their practices for continuing medical education, vacation and health needs.

 Rural Specialist Locum Program

 The Rural Specialist Locum Program supports and enables rural specialists to have periods of leave from their practices for continuing medical education, vacation and health needs.
-Health authorites may apply to the RSLP in 9order to provide sustainable on-call services.
+Health authorites may apply to the program in order to provide sustainable on-call services.

 Isolation Allowance Fund

-The Isolatiion Allowance Fund ensures funding for physicians providing necessary medical services in eligible RSA communities with fewer than four physicians and no hospital.
+The Isolatiion Allowance Fund ensures funding for physicians providing necessary medical services in eligible Rural Practice Subsidiary Agreement communities with fewer than four physicians and no hospital.

-Recruitment incentives are financial benefits available to physicians recruited to fill vacancies or pending vacancies that are part of a Physician Supply Plan in RSA communities.
+Recruitment incentives are financial benefits available to physicians recruited to fill vacancies or pending vacancies that are part of a Physician Supply Plan in Rural Practice Subsidiary Agreement communities.

 Supervisors for Provisionally Licensed Physicians

-The Supervisors of Provisionally Licensed Physicians Program (SPLP) provides compensation to Supervising Physicians who are assigned by a health authority to assess the knowledge, competencies, and clinical skills of Provisionally Licensed Physicians who reside and practice in RSA communities.
+The Supervisors of Provisionally Licensed Physicians Program provides compensation to supervising physicians who are assigned by a health authority to assess the knowledge, competencies and clinical skills of provisionally licensed physicians who reside and practice in Rural Practice Subsidiary Agreement communities.